linspector/linspector/README.md

 ## Development

+### Environment

+My development environment is running using a virtual Python environment.
+I am using all packages defined in requirements.txt.

+Linspector includes a Makefile for executing bin/linspector without writing the full command with pretended PYTHONPATH.
+This makes my work a little easier.

+The IDE I am using is [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/) with Python plugin and / or  [PyCharm Community](https://www.jetbrains.com/pycharm/) from [JetBrains](https://www.jetbrains.com/).
+I mention the IDE here because I am very thankful to JetBrains for providing such a nice piece of software.
+I have never seen such a perfect development environment.

 ### To do

 - **Everything!** But the progress is fast and after some few days I am not far